armankorajac/particle-physics-rep/README.md

-# particle-physics-rep
-Jupyter notebooks written and used for various projects regarding collider studies.

-# Particle Physics Notebooks
+# Particle Physics Notebooks (particle-physics-rep)

 This repository showcases a collection of Jupyter notebooks developed for projects in collider physics, emphasizing effective field theory analyses, reinterpretation of LHC searches, and machine learning applications for signal-background discrimination.